sftcd/happykey/README.md

 ## Recent Changes

+- 20201216: Updated for draft-07, only changes made is the new labels, and disable support for draft-05 - still haven't added exporter stuff.

 - 20201204: Made an internal api external (``hpke_suite_check()``) to allow a client to check if the suite presented e.g. from an ECHConfig is supported locally.